lzhangss/SoundShape/README.md

 <img height="250" width="1036" src="figures/alignment_waves.jpg" />

 ### 6. Acquire point coordinates for each ".wav" file on a folder
-The last thing we need to decide before acquiring three-dimensional point coordinates is the number of cells per side on our sampling grid (*i.e.* `x.length` and `y.length` arguments), and wheather or not to employ a logarithmic scale on the time (X-axis).
-This is recommeded when the analyzed sounds present great variation on this axis (e.g. emphasize short duration sounds) and default from `eigensound` (`log.scale = TRUE`).
+The last thing we need to decide before acquiring three-dimensional point coordinates is the number of cells per side on our sampling grid (*i.e.* `x.length` and `y.length` arguments), and wheather or not to employ a logarithmic scale on the time (X-axis) (`log.scale = TRUE`).
+The latter is default from `eigensound` and recommended when the sample of calls present great variation on the time (e.g. emphasize short duration sounds).

-Keep in mind that the number semilandmarks acquired by `eigensound` (*i.e.* variables in our dataset) will be given by the multiplication of both sides.
-So a large sampling grid might be computatinally very demanding, whereas a small grid could be an oversimplification of the sound surface.
+Keep in mind that the number semilandmarks acquired by `eigensound` (*i.e.* variables in our dataset) will be given by the multiplication of `x.length` and `y.length`.
+Therefore, a large sampling grid might be computatinally very demanding, whereas a small grid could be an oversimplification of the sound surface.
 In our example, we opted for 80 cells on the time (X-axis, `x.length = 80`) and 60 cells on the frequency (Y-axis, `y.length = 60`), thus resulting in 4800 semilandmarks.

+That is it!
 We are now ready to run `eigensound`.

 For each aligned `".wav"` file on the folder specified by `wav.at`, the function will compute spectrogram data and acquire semilandmarks using a three-dimensional representation of sound (`analysis.type = "threeDshape"`).
 We also export plots of simplified sound surfaces calculated from the point coordinates acquired.

 Results can be simultaneosly assigned to an `R` object, and/or stored as a `".tps"` file to be used by numerous softwares of geometric analysis of shape, such as the TPS series ([Rohlf, 2015](http://www.italian-journal-of-mammalogy.it/The-tps-series-of-software,77186,0,2.html)).
 Here, we focus on the analysis within `R` platform, so the results are only stored as `eig.sample` object.